-Fact: production of natural honey in India is more than 70,000 tonnes per year out of which around 25000 tonnes is exported.
+Fact: production of natural honey in India is more than 70,000 tonnes per year out of which around 25000 tonnes are exported.
 Though the demand for honey is a lot more than production and there is adulteration practice.
 But still many small brands like Bharat Honey is packing natural honey.

 Myth: Honey can be easily tested for its purity using old conventional methods.
 We are still living in this perception.

 Fact: All conventional tests only analyze the physical nature of honey.
 Most of the new age adulterants pass all these tests.
 Hence they are misleading.
 Only advanced laboratory tests can differentiate between pure & fake honey.

 Myth: Pure honey does not crystallize.
 Crystallization doesn’t happen with pure raw honey.

 Fact: Within a few weeks or months after extraction.
 Most types of natural honey crystallise, especially in a cold atmosphere.
 The speed of crystallisation mainly depends on the flower source.
-(Mustard flower honey crystallises within days, whereas acacia and jamun flower honey may take years to crystallise).
-Proper filtration can slow down the crystallisation process but can’t be stopped, unless high heat is given to honey and chemicals are added.
-Which is done by many big brands because of a strong myth against crystallisation.
+(Mustard flower honey crystallises within days, whereas acacia and Jamun flower honey may take years to crystallise).
+Proper filtration can slow down the crystallisation process but can’t be stopped unless high heat is given to honey and chemicals are added.
+Big brands mostly do it because of a strong myth against crystallisation.

 Myth: Light coloured honey is of superior quality.